vespperhq/docs/docs/03-Integrations/05-Coralogix.md

 # Coralogix

-This guide shows you how to integrate Merlinn with Coralogix.
+This guide shows you how to integrate Vespper with Coralogix.

 ## Overview

-Merlinn uses Coralogix to access your production environment's observability data.
-Merlinn is connected to Coralogix via Coralogix's APIs.
+Vespper uses Coralogix to access your production environment's observability data.
+Vespper is connected to Coralogix via Coralogix's APIs.

 **To learn more about Coralogix APIs, go to the official [docs](https://coralogix.com/docs/coralogix-apis/).**

 ## Prerequisites

 - Working environment with an organization.
-If you don't have one, head over to the [setup](../02-Getting%20started/01-Setup%20Merlinn.md) page.
+If you don't have one, head over to the [setup](../02-Getting%20started/01-Setup%20Vespper.md) page.

 ## Setup

-Follow these steps to connect Merlinn to Coralogix:
+Follow these steps to connect Vespper to Coralogix:

 1. Inside your organization settings, go to "Integrations".
 2. Locate the "Coralogix" integration and click "Add".